gradle/gradle/design-docs/features/ide-integration/model-composite-build/README.md

 - executing a `CompositeModelRequest` for a multi-project build returns an `OmniEclipseWorkspace` containing all the `OmniEclipseGradleBuild`s contained in that project
 - executing a `CompositeModelRequest` for more than one root project throws an `IllegalArgumentException`
 - all Buildship tests must pass unaltered

-### Story - Tooling API provides EclipseProject model for a composite containing multiple Gradle builds

-This story will enhance the implementation of `EclipseWorkspace` to support multiple `ProjectConnection` instances being added to the composite.
-The set of `EclipseProject` instances will be exactly the union of those returned by creating a separate `GradleComposite` per `ProjectConnection`.
-No name deduplication or substitution will occur.

-##### API

-The API for this story is unchanged.
-Example usage is demonstrated below:

-    ProjectConnection connection1 = GradleConnector.newConnector().forProjectDirectory(new File("myProject1")).connect();
-    ProjectConnection connection2 = GradleConnector.newConnector().forProjectDirectory(new File("myProject2")).connect();
-    GradleComposite composite = GradleCompositeBuilder.newComposite().withParticipant(connection1).withParticipant(connection2).build();
-    EclipseWorkspace eclipseWorkspace = composite.model(EclipseWorkspace.class);

-##### Implementation

-- Extends the delegating `ModelBuilder` implementation to perform a separate model request on each project connection, and to aggregate the full set of `EclipseProject` instances for these projects.

-##### Test cases

-- Adding a second `ProjectConnection` instance for the same project is a no-op.
-- Adding a second `ProjectConnection` instance for a project within the same Gradle build is a no-op.
-- A composite can be built for `ProjectConnection`s that resolve to
-    - multiple single project builds
-    - multiple multi-project builds
-    - a combination of both
-- An exception is thrown if any of the `ProjectConnection`s fail to properly resolve the model.
-- An exception is thrown if any of the resolved `EclipseProject`s have the same name.
-- An exception is thrown if a dependency cycle is detected e.g. project A depends on B and B depends on A.

-##### Open issues

-- Which Gradle distribution should be used for building the composite e.g. if project A and B provide a wrapper with different versions?

 ### Story - Buildship queries `EclipseWorkspace` to determine set of Eclipse projects for multiple imported Gradle builds